What is Dioxin?

 Dioxins generated by burning of certain plastics and other chlorine-containing materials from incinerators and other sources travel through the air and can fall out on our farmland and food crops.
 Cows and other animals eat the grasses and plants on which the dioxins have fallen, which contaminates their milk and meat.

-Dioxins enter the water food chain – aquatic insects, fish and shellfish – indirectly from “fall-out” from air and directly from the wastewater discharge of certain industries.
+Dioxins enter the water food chain – aquatic insects, fish, and shellfish – indirectly from “fall-out” from air and directly from the wastewater discharge pollution from certain industries.
 In Maine, the discharge of dioxins by “bleach kraft” paper mills contaminates fish in papermaking rivers and the tomalley of lobsters in the bays of these rivers to levels that make them unsafe to eat.

 Although there are a number of sources of dioxins in our environment, bleach kraft paper mills are the most significant source of dioxin contamination in Maine’s waters.
 Therefore, elimination of dioxin discharges from these mills is not only a priority but also essential to allow people to enjoy the full economic, recreational, and environmental benefits of our largest waterbodies.